 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Verify that your solar installer is properly licensed.
-This helps ensure that the work is done correctly using current installation best practices.
-There are five specific levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-To earn licensure, a contractor must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.
+It's important to hire a licensed solar installer.
+This ensures that the work is done properly using current installation best practices.
+There are five distinct levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+To earn a license, a contractor must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

 Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers on local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with companies that have barely any reviews or mostly negative ones.
+Detailed reviews can help you assess a company's reliability and customer service.
+Use caution with companies that have no reviews or mostly negative ones.

 Call at least three solar companies for free, itemized quotes.
 These quotes should explain all costs and specify the solar equipment included.
 Reviewing multiple quotes helps you find the most cost-effective option for your budget.